hasanuzzamanbe/sslcommerz-for-fluent-cart/README.md

-# SSL Commerz for FluentCart
+# Bangladeshi Payment Gateway SSLCommerz for FluentCart

 A WordPress plugin that integrates SSL Commerz payment gateway with FluentCart.